-- Key swap does not change the on-air status of a keyer. - A key swap can be recorded as part of a custom control.
+- Key swap does not change the on-air status of a keyer. - If a DVE key is set to freeze, it will be unfrozen by the swap. - A key swap can be recorded as part of a custom control.

 To Perform a Key Swap